truhy/de10nano-scripts/ocram_ubootspl-build-make-scripts/readme-uboot-config.md

 ## U-Boot-SPL

-The DE-10 Nano development board requires initialisations before the ARM Cortex-A9 can use some of its peripherals, e.g. the 1GB SD-RAM memory.
-On a cold boot only a small 64kB OC-RAM is available to run code from.
-Note, the On-Chip RAM is not inside the CPU cores, it is external to the cores but inside the HPS (Hard Processor System).
+The DE10-Nano development board requires initialisations before the ARM Cortex-A9 can use some of its peripherals, e.g. the 1GB SD-RAM memory.
+On a cold boot only a small 64kB OCRAM (On-Chip RAM) is available to run code from.
+Note, the OCRAM is not inside the CPU cores, it is external to the cores but inside the HPS (Hard Processor System).

-The main U-Boot elf is too big to load and run from OC-RAM, instead we can use the smaller U-Boot SPL elf for this, infact the SPL was coded for this purpose.
+The main U-Boot elf is too big to load and run from OCRAM, instead we can use the smaller U-Boot SPL elf for this, infact the SPL was coded for this purpose.

 What is the difference between normal U-Boot and small U-Boot SPL?